drift-labs/v2-teacher/source/index.html.md

 await drift_client.place_perp_order(stop_loss_market_order)
 ```
+A Stop Loss Market Order automatically closes a position at market price if the Oracle Price hits the specified Trigger Price.

+Here:
+- We're creating a stop loss for a **long** position, `PositionDirection.SHORT` to close it.
+- The order will trigger when the Oracle Price falls **below $100**, `OrderTriggerCondition.BELOW`.
+- Once triggered, it executes as a **Market Order** to close 1 unit of the position.

 ### Take Profit Limit Order
-A Take Profit Limit Order places a limit order when the Oracle Price reaches the specified Trigger Price.
-The limit order will execute at the given Limit Price, serving as an exit with max slippage protection.

-Here:
-- We're setting up a take profit for a long position, `direction: PositionDirection.SHORT` to close it.
-- The order triggers when the Oracle Price rises above $200, `OrderTriggerCondition.ABOVE`.
-- once triggered, a Limit Order at $200 to close 1 unit of the position is placed.
-- `reduceOnly: true` to only reduce the existing position.

 #### TypeScript
 ``` ts